ewanescano/python-projects/README.md

 # Python
-Welcome to my portfolio!
-Here, I showcase Python projects developed to deepen my expertise with key libraries such as Pandas, Matplotlib, and Scikit-Learn.
+I showcase Python project I made with Datacamp to deepen my expertise with key libraries such as:
+  - Pandas
+  - Matplotlib
+  - Scikit-Learn
+  - Seaborn

 Through these projects, I’ve gained hands-on experience in data manipulation, visualization, and foundational machine learning techniques.
 Each project represents my commitment to transforming raw data into actionable insights, refining my analytical skills, and delivering meaningful results.
-Thank you for taking the time to explore my work, I hope it provides a clear view of my skills and passion for data-driven solutions.